shawnweisfeld/Smart-Video-Portal-Demo/readme.md

         ```

     1. With the helper methods out of the way we can now, process the video.
 The process is:
-        1. Do we have a video in the queue to get processed
+        1. Do we have a video in the queue to get processed?
         1. Authenticate against AMS
-        1. Create an Asset to hold our files
+        1. Create an Asset to hold our Asset Files
-        1. Create an Asset File to hold our file
+        1. Create an Asset File to hold our video file
         1. Copy the video from the upload location into the container created by the Asset
         1. Create a job with two tasks to process the file
             1. The first task transcodes the video for adaptive streaming